Top Hosting Essentials on Amazon

 1. Watch For Communication Problems

-2. Take a Look at Their Reviews
+2. Take a Look at their Reviews

 3. Don’t Move Off the Airbnb Platform